mohrashard/bizfinder-ai/README.md

    - *Example 2*: "Plumbers in Toronto no website" (Great for Web Design agencies)
    - *Example 3*: "Coffee shops in Austin open now"
 3. **Review Results**: The app will show you exactly which businesses match your criteria.
+4. **Save Leads**: Click the "Save" button on any result to add it to your personal list.
+5. **Manage Leads**: Go to the **"My Leads"** page to view your saved prospects, add notes, or remove them.
-4. **Export**: Click "Export CSV" to download your leads and import them into your CRM or cold email tool.
+6. **Export**: Click "Export CSV" to download your leads and import them into your CRM or cold email tool.

 ---